cirosantilli/linux-cheat/compile/gcc/index.md

 This does not mean *FULL* compliance, but greatly increases compliance.

-There is currently no full compliance check in `gcc`
+There is currently no full compliance check in `gcc`.

 Give errors instead of warnings: